Best Air Tools For Automotive Restoration

 #1) Air Cut-off Tool

-You can use tin-snips to cut sheet metal, or you can use a hack saw, but an air-powered cut-off wheel (a.k.a. whiz-wheel) is much, much faster.
+You can use tin-snips to cut sheet metal, and you can use a hacksaw to cut off a rusty bolt, but an air-powered cut-off wheel (a.k.a. whiz-wheel) is much, much faster.

 Shop: Cut-off Air Tool

-While cutting, slowly slice along a marked-off line with the cut-off wheel, letting the air tool do the work.
+TIP: While cutting, work slowly, letting the tool do the work.
 Do not force it to cut faster, as that will overheat the tool and the metal.
-It's many uses also includes cutting off rusty bolts and muffler clamps.

 #2) Air Die Grinder